 Applicants should submit materials that best display relevant work, project goals, ability to complete the proposed project, and ability to lead and participate in intergenerational mentorship.

 Refer to the Application Instructions for the appropriate application type (see above) for more specific information.
 All submissions must adhere to guidelines and deadlines in order to be considered.
 Additional materials will not be reviewed.

 - Project Abstract

 - Proof of English Language Proficiency (for non-native speakers only)

 - Project Contacts (for team projects only)

 Accomplished and insightful leaders in the landscape architecture discipline serve as jurors to review applications and select the fellowship participants.
-Applicants selected as finalists are expected to be available for a web-based video interview in November or December.
+Applicants selected as finalists are expected to be available for a web-based video interview in December.
 Those selected for the fellowship will be notified in January.